Awesome WAF

 • Step 1:

-Keywords Filtered: and
+Keywords Filtered: and, or, union

 Probable Regex: preg_match('/(and|or|union)/i', $id)